Apostasy in the Church

 In time, largely as a result of patronizing the same religious media, the second camp coalesced into a distinct movement known as evangelicalism.
 This movement has retained its cohesion even as it has forsaken its original identity and evolved into something more modern, tainted with apostasy.

 Its chief error today is an emphasis on positives to the neglect of negatives.
 Although an evangelical church may faithfully teach the basic doctrines of Christianity—the Trinity, the authority of the Bible, salvation by faith, and so on—it gives everything a wrong slant.
 It says much about the love of God, but very little about the judgment of God or God's hatred of sin.
-It speaks often of heaven, but seldom of hell.
-Its members hear much about getting to heaven through a commitment to Christ or through being born again, but very little about repentance.
+It speaks often of heaven, but seldom (if ever) of hell.
+Its members hear much about getting to heaven through a commitment to Christ or through being born again, but very little (or nothing) about repentance.
 They listen often to promises that the Christian life will make them happy, but seldom to warnings about the difficulties and demands of the Christian life.
 Rather than burden them with negative rules and standards, their pastor tells them that they have liberty to live as they please, so long as they do not break an explicit command of Scripture.
 As a result, they never escape a worldly lifestyle, because many modern vices were unknown in Bible times and the Bible says nothing against them.

 In the 1950s a small group of Christian intellectuals spearheaded a new movement that became known as neoevangelicalism.
 At the outset, the chief distinctive of this movement was its desire to engage learned unbelievers in dialogue, seeking not only witness, but also an adjustment of Christian language, traditions, and tenets to bring them into agreement with the established results of scientific and academic inquiry.
 Neoevangelicalism quickly gained the upper hand at institutions like Fuller Theological Seminary and Wheaton College.
 By now, its influence has been felt everywhere in evangelicalism, yet some clear differences between the older movement and its spin-off remain.